General Social Survey - Caregiving and Care Receiving (GSS)

 Results from this survey will be used by analysts and researchers to study current situations and trends, and by many government departments to develop policies and programs that can have an impact on individuals who receive care, their families, those who provide care, and those who may need or provide care in the future.

-The target population is all non-institutionalized persons 15 years of age or older, living in the ten provinces of Canada.
+The target population for the 2012 General Social Survey is all non-institutionalized persons 15 years of age or older, living in the ten provinces of Canada.

 The questionnaire was designed based on research and extensive consultations with data users.
 Qualitative testing, conducted by Statistics Canada's Questionnaire Design Resource Center (QDRC), was carried out, where one-on-one in-depth interviews with respondents from across Canada highlighted questions that worked well and others that needed clarification or redesign.
 QDRC staff compiled a detailed report of the results along with their recommendations.
 All comments and feedback from qualitative testing were carefully considered and incorporated into the survey when possible.